ParameeMasakorala/DataWarehousing_Project/README.md

 # DataWarehousing_Project
-This is a project develop using SQL Server Management Studio(SSMS) and Visual Studio.
+This is a project developed by using SQL Server Management Studio(SSMS), SQL Server Data Tools(SSDT) and Visual Studio.
 Here I created data warehouse using the data in a source database.
 ## Step 01 - Setting-up the Environment
 #### Following tools are required to develop this project
 • SQL Server Management Studio